Anti-aging and other skin applications

 The near infrared (880 nm) is also an interesting bandwidth.
 It stimulates cell repair.
 This bandwidth is of great interest at the moment.

 The first applications will appear at the end of the 90s.
 These will be cabin applications around specific lamps.
 These will be quite complex machines, mainly usable in a cabin environment.
 These devices have gradually improved and recently led to fairly high-performance applications such as the devices recently proposed by Biophotas in various fields.

 Masks using these techniques are also available, but preferably for professional use.

 For their part, the Carita sisters very early imagined the concept of instrumental cosmetics by equipping the beautician with beauty instruments in 1960.
-Then, in 2012, it will be the Cinetic Lift Expert™, the professional cabin machine.
-It is only in 2017 that Carita launches its first augmented beauty device at home by opening a new era of care with My C.L.E. ™ The professional device previously reserved for the cabin is now available at home and allows, thanks to four tailor-made programs, to deliver an effective routine.
+Then, in 2012, it will be the Cinetic Lift Expert™, the professional machine in the cabin.
+It was only in 2017 that Carita launched its first augmented beauty device at home, opening a new era of care with My C.L.E. ™ The professional device previously reserved for the cabin is now available at home and allows, thanks to four tailor-made programs, to deliver an effective routine.
 The technique combines two energies: micro-currents and LEDs.

-|Note: It should be noted that in all cases, the companies investing in this field are taking little or no position on the highly controversial issue of the effect of blue light on ageing in the current state of affairs.
+|Note: It should be noted that in all cases, the companies that invest this land take little or no position on the highly controversial issue of the effect of blue light on ageing.
 Some claim that blue light is harmful mainly via remote computer screens, with the eyes as the main biological target.
-Other than blue light is globally an ageing factor from which we must protect ourselves.
-Let us hope that the future will allow us to shed light' on this issue, unless, as suggested, they are two separate phenomena to be dealt with separately.
-Case to follow.|
+Other than blue light, it is generally an ageing factor from which we must protect ourselves.
+Let us hope that the future will allow us to shed light' on this issue, unless, as suggested, they would indeed be two distinct phenomena to be dealt with separately.
+To be continued.|

 There are many devices on the market.
 Here is a non-exhaustive selection.